FornaxAI/RNet/README.md

 - RNet's special ground truth finding algorithm helps us to create dataset much faster than manually creating dataset.
 - For example, we've trained RNet v0.1 with 24K train and 24K validation images.
 All these images are taken from 5 5 minutes long video.
 For each 5 minute video, it took almost 7 minutes to get train and test images.
 (Each video contains almost 4500 frames.)

+### FornaxAI's RNet can be used in
+- self driving car
+- lane assisting
-### FornaxAI's RNet can be used in self driving car, lane assisting, autonomous delivery vehicles and many more areas that requires drive assist.
+- autonomous delivery vehicles and many more areas that requires drive assist.

 Interested in working with us?
 Check out our LinkedIn account